Meet Jennifer McClellan, Who Is Running To Be The First Black Woman Governor Of Virginia

 With all of the conversations around police violence, where do you stand on defunding and abolishing the police?

-"I have always believed that our priorities should be on things that prevent crime so that we don’t have to focus on how to deal with and punish crime.
-So, that’s everything from education, mental health reform, building healthy communities with access to economic opportunity.
-And then, our police departments, there needs to be transparency and accountability for misconduct.
+"I have always believed that our priorities should be things that prevent crime, so that we don’t have to focus on how to deal with and punish crime.
+So, that’s everything from education, to mental health reform, to building healthy communities with access to economic opportunity.
+And then, within our police departments, there needs to be transparency and accountability for misconduct.
 And there needs to be trust in the communities that they serve.
 So I will support and put forth — during our special session we are going to have this summer –– specific policies related to that.

+Advertisement

 "I think we are going to have to look at our budget holistically and decide what our priorities are.
 And our priorities need to be prevention and addressing the root causes of crime.
-And thinking smarter about how we prevent crime.
 So I can’t say right now what specific budget items I would cut or increase without looking at that budget holistically.
-But the budget that we passed this past session prioritized education and healthcare and health and human services and those are still my priorities."
+But the budget that we passed this past session prioritized education and healthcare and health and human services, and those are still my priorities."

-Virginia has the most Confederate monuments in the country, but that is changing and just recently, a Confederate statue in Richmond was toppled and people defaced Richmond's Robert E. Lee statue.
-The Virginia House of Representatives and Senate already adopted a bill that allows localities to take down Confederate statues and monuments.
+Virginia has the most Confederate monuments in the country, but that is changing and just recently, a Confederate statue in Richmond was toppled and the city's Robert E. Lee statue was defaced.
+The Virginia House and Senate adopted a bill this year that allows localities to take down Confederate statues and monuments.
 What's next?

-Advertisement

 "This is a long overdue conversation.
 What we are seeing is frustration, pain, and anger that has reached a boiling point.
-Many of these monuments were in fact put up right after Reconstruction as part of an effort, a backlash, to the rising political, social, and economic power of Black people after the Civil War.
+Many of these monuments were, in fact, put up right after Reconstruction as part of a backlash to the rising political, social, and economic power of Black people after the Civil War.
 Others were put up in response to the Brown v.
 Board of Education civil rights achievements and successes.
-And we need have to have a honest conversation about that.
+And we need to have an honest conversation about that.
 They were put up, many of them, as a signal to put Black people back in their place.
 And they trigger, for many people, 400 years of pain and suffering and oppression in this country.
 They need to be removed safely.
-And preferably with those conversations that can lead to healing in those communities.
+And preferably with conversations that can lead to healing in those communities.

 What would becoming the first Black woman governor of Virginia mean to you?

-"I can’t help but think of my own family history, as well as just the experience of African-Americans and particularly African-American women.
+"I can’t help but think of my own family history, as well as just the experiences of African-Americans and particularly African-American women.
 I think about how my great-grandfather had to take a literacy test and have three white people vouch for him before he could register to vote.
 And that my grandmother couldn’t vote.
 And that my great-great-great-grandparents and before, many of whom I don’t even know their names, were property.

-"I can’t help but think of Dr. King’s quote, 'The arc of the moral universe is long but bends towards justice.'
+"I can’t help but think of Dr. King’s quote, 'The arc of the moral universe is long, but it bends towards justice.'
 That I could become the governor of the former capital of the Confederacy.
 But I also am mindful that the arc of the moral universe needs help from people to bend.
-So, this is going to be a historic moment, but it’s going to have to be a people-led moment.
+So, this is going to be a historic moment, but it’s also going to have to be a people-led moment.
 And I am willing and excited to bring all of the people on this journey with me.
 So it’s an exciting moment, and it’s one I’m ready for."

 Advertisement